n1o/study_notes/_sources/notes/variational_bayes.md

 ## Lower bound

-In VB, we are maximing $L(q)$, which is a lower bound on the log marginal likelihood:
+In VB, we are maximizing $L(q)$, which is a lower bound on the log marginal likelihood:

 $$L(q) \le \log p(D) = \log \int \int p(D| \mu, \lambda) p(\mu, \lambda) d\mu d \lambda $$

-(this is an example for an univarate Gaussian)
+(this is an example for an univariate Gaussian)

-This lowerbound is usefull for the following reasons:
+We can use this lower bound to:

-1. It can be used to assess convergence of the algorithm
+* assess convergence of the algorithm
-2. It can be used to assess correctnesss of one's code (as with EM, if the bound does not increase monotonically, there must be a bug)
+* assess correctness of code (the bound does not increase monotonically)
-3. The bound can be used as an approximation to the marginal likelihood, which can be used for Bayesian model selection.
+* used as an approximation to the marginal likelihood, which can be used for Bayesian model selection.
 ## Compared to EB

-Most of the times VB will give similar results as EB, but the precise behaviour depends on the sample size.
-If the sample size is small, VB's estimate of the posterior over models is more diffuse than EB's, since VB models uncertainity in the hyper-parameters.
+Most of the times VB will give similar results as EB, but the precise behavior depends on the sample size.
+If the sample size is small, VB's estimate of the posterior over models is more diffuse than EB's, since VB models uncertainty in the hyper-parameters.